Sign up bonuses are one of my favorite ways to earn credit card rewards.

 You can earn a $100 statement credit after you make $1,000 in purchases within the first three months and an additional $100 statement credit after your first purchase on the card at a participating SPG or Marriot Rewards hotel within the first six months of card membership.

-You can earn up to 5 Starpoints for each dollar of purchases at qualifying SPG hotels depending on your SPG status.
+You can earn 2 Starpoints for each dollar of purchases at qualifying SPG hotels.
 Additionally, you’ll earn 1 point per dollar spent on all other purchases.
 There are no foreign transaction fees on this card.

 You’ll have 11 distinct Starwood brands to choose from when you’re booking your stay.
 Nights start at just 2,000 points for a category 1 weekend stay all the way up to 35,000 points for their swankiest hotels.
 There are some great values available and there are no blackout dates.

 If you want to transfer points, there is a very long list of airlines you can transfer your points to.
 These transfers are mostly at a 1 Starpoint to 1 airline point ratio.

 Unfortunately, some hotels may have mandatory service or resort charges.
 Sadly, that’s the case with almost all brands these days for their higher end or big city hotels.

 The annual fee is waived the first year and will be $95 in subsequent years.

 The IHG Rewards Club Premier Credit card currently offers 80,000 bonus points after spending $2,000 in the first three months after opening your account.